chnyda/taikungoclient/client/docs/AzureCredentialsForProjectDto.md

 HasAzureLocation returns a boolean if a field has been set.

-### SetAzureLocationNil

-`func (o *AzureCredentialsForProjectDto) SetAzureLocationNil(b bool)`

- SetAzureLocationNil sets the value for AzureLocation to be an explicit nil

-### UnsetAzureLocation
-`func (o *AzureCredentialsForProjectDto) UnsetAzureLocation()`

-UnsetAzureLocation ensures that no value is present for AzureLocation, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)